A Home Inspection, Why?

 The Builder Fixes Everything, Right?

-The City Building Department inspects each home at most stages of construction, but they do not reinspect the same things.
-Sometimes a sub-contractor will break something, and the worker doesn’t want to pay for the damage, so it is not reported.
+The Las Vegas City Building Department inspects each new home at most construction stages, but they do not reinspect the same things later on.
+Sometimes a sub-contractor will break something, and the contractor or worker doesn’t want to pay for the damage, so it is not reported.
 Sub-contractors are often paid by the foot, which means that speed equals more money.
 Repairing and re-doing something costs them money.
-Yes, the builder looks over things when they’re finished, but some things are missed.
+Yes, the new construction home builder looks over things when they’re finished, but some things are missed or not visible.

 Delivery of Your Home

 Congratulations!
 Now you get the keys to your new home, and you believe everything works great.
 We hope that this is true for you.
-However, because that’s not always the case, we recommend that you have your home inspected.
+However, because that’s not always the case, we recommend that you have your home inspected- BEFORE YOU MOVE IN!.

-Warranties last for different periods but most at least cover almost everything for the first year.
+Warranties are included after new home construction is completed.
+Each home will come with numerous warranties.
+They can last for different periods of time, but most new home builders will cover almost everything inside and out for the first year.
 Appliances and mechanical systems will typically have a 2-year warranty, and roof tiles may have a 7-30 year defect warranty.

-Most new construction Las Vegas Builders have some kind of 2-10 Year Structural Warranty.
+We find that most Las Vegas new construction home builders include some kind of a 2-10 Year Structural Warranty.
 Structural warranty claims average over $40,000, so having one is important.
-Of course, after you close on your home, extended warranties will be offered to you for everything.
+Of course, after you close on your home, extended warranties will be offered to you for appliances and systems by each manufacturer.

 We suggest that you keep a list of repair items in a kitchen drawer and submit it to the builder’s customer service every month or two.
 Mark your calendar on about your 11 month anniversary to submit a final repair request.
-Make sure you check for settling cracks in the walls and ceiling and around the outside of your home.
+Make sure you note any settling cracks in the walls and on the ceiling and walk around the outside of your home, looking both up and down at everything.

-Hidden issues are what can cost you money besides possibly harming a system.
-While your “Walk-Through and System Orientation” is taking place, we have a knowledgeable new construction home inspector who works for you; take a closer look at everything in your home.
-The inspection is for your protection and peace of mind.
-An additional bonus is that this inspection can pay for itself many times over.
+Hidden issues can cost you money, and they can possibly harm a system in your home.
+A new construction home inspection is also for your protection and peace of mind.
+An additional bonus is that this new construction home inspection can pay for itself many times over.

 Most people will never go into their attic, on their roof, or examine their windows closely.
 Finding obvious flaws and cosmetic items at the walk-thru and during the first month is normal.
 The unknown is what can cost you money- monthly, yearly, and when you sell the home years from now.